Published On: April 14, 2024By

 With unique audience and purchase points, these vendors leave employee learning behind and compete freely anywhere in the global extended enterprise marketplace.

-All of this has led to a fragmentation of the corporate LMS market.
-There is now an LMS for every industry, need and budget – from individuals to the largest global corporations.
-Due to a better license model and technical efficiency of the cloud, new LMS vendors have flooded the market.
+All of these factors have led to a fragmentation of the corporate LMS market.
+There is now an LMS for every industry, use case and budget – from individuals to large-scale global corporations.

 Thanks for reading!